oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     $ <copy>curl -s http://localhost:8080/api/v1/account/getAccounts/bob808bob | jq .</copy>
     ```

-   That completes the account-related endpoints.
-Now it is time to add some endpoints to deal with transactions within an account.
+   That completes the account endpoints.
+Now it is time to deploy your service to the backend.

 ## Task 7: Deploy the account service to Oracle Backend for Spring Boot